etKing666/attack_tree/README.md

 The application uses the following external libraries:

 - anytree (Anytree, N.D.): Provides the basic features for attack trees such as Node class and attack tree representation.
-- cmd (Python.org, N.D.): A simple framework for command line-oriented applications.
+- cmd (Python.org, 2023a): A simple framework for command line-oriented applications.
-- json (Python.org, N.D.): A basic .json encoder and decoder for python.
+- json (Python.org, 2023b): A basic .json encoder and decoder for python.
-- copy (Python.org, N.D.): Provides deepcopy() function to create a new compound object by recursively cloning child objects of the original.
+- copy (Python.org, 2023c): Provides deepcopy() function to create a new compound object by recursively cloning child objects of the original.
-- time: (Python.org, N.D.): Provides a variety of time-related functions.
+- time: (Python.org, 2023d): Provides a variety of time-related functions.
 In the app, only sleep() function is used to the interaction more human-friendly (i.e. by pausing for certain time to allow the user to read the messages displayed).

+For unit testing, the following external libraries were used:
+- unittest (Python.org, 2023e): Provides the unit testing functionality.
+- mock (Michael Foord, 2023): Provides the ability to mock user input or variables for testing purposes.
+- os (Python.org, 2023f): Provides the ability to use operating system dependent functionality.

 Please follow the links in the references to know more about these external libraries.